 It's 2006.
 Berlusconi's third government has fallen, and his marriage is also about to collapse.
 Before meeting the man himself, we're introduced to Sergio (a magnetic and suave Riccardo Scamarcio) and his unscrupulous partner Tamara.
 From southern Italy, the pair want to become part of Berlusconi's closest circle in Rome, and they are ready to do whatever it takes.
 Enter Kira, a high-class hooker who encourages Sergio to rent a villa in Sardinia overlooking the former PM's and fill it with scantily clad models fuelled by mountains of drugs and alcohol.
-It doesn't take long before Berlusconi notices.
+It doesn't take long before Berlusconi notices crooner, an emperor bestowing gifts to "A compelling mixture prostitutes and politicians alike and, in one of the film's best scenes, a salesman of the whimsical and trying to close the deal on a nonthe sleazy, the hedonistic existent apartment with a housewife and the sad.
+The Trumpian fooled by his magic.
+The chameleonic Servillo is perfect as the orange, parallels are also plastic surgery-addicted Berlusconi, his voice and mannerisms extraordinarily matching those of the Italian politician. - Ian Freer, Empire It's impossible to take your eyes off that smiling, creepy face. - Sibilla Paparatti impossible to ignore."

 Until now his name has barely been spoken, and even his face has not yet been revealed.
 When he does at last appear, Berlusconi is in full make up, dressed as an odalisque attempting to impress his bored wife.
-Always in performance mode, he acts the crooner, an emperor bestowing gifts to prostitutes and politicians alike and, in one of the film's best scenes, a salesman trying to close the deal on a nonexistent apartment with a housewife fooled by his magic.
-The chameleonic Servillo is perfect as the orange, plastic surgery-addicted Berlusconi, his voice and mannerisms extraordinarily matching those of the Italian politician.
-It's impossible to take your eyes off that smiling, creepy face. - Sibilla Paparatti
+Always in performance mode, he acts the